-IONOS has launched an interesting alternative to Dropbox with HiDrive.
+HiDrive from IONOS is an interesting alternative to Dropbox.
 This cloud service is aimed at private and business customers and offers maximum flexibility and freedom when accessing and storing your files on all devices.
 For this purpose, HiDrive provides desktop clients for Windows and macOS as well as mobile apps for iOS and Android in addition to the cross-platform web applications, which enable intuitive and effective database synchronization.

 HiDrive Cloud Storage with IONOS!